ice-wm/man/icesound.md

 # DESCRIPTION

-The [icewm(1)](icewm.md) window manager can be configured to generate so-called GUI events in response to interesting actions, like opening or closing of application windows, switching of work space, etc.  GUI events are a property of the root window.  [icewm(1)](icewm.md) changes this property when a new GUI event occurs.
+The [icewm(1)](icewm.md) window manager generates so-called GUI events in response to interesting actions, like opening or closing of application windows, switching of work space, etc.  GUI events are a property of the X root window.  [icewm(1)](icewm.md) changes this property whenever a new GUI event occurs.
 Interested applications can listen for changes to this property.
-GUI events are an optional feature of [icewm(1)](icewm.md).
-It must be explicitly enabled by giving the **--enable-guievents** option during configuration.
 There are nearly twenty GUI events defined.
-The **--list-sounds** option will show them.

 **icesound** is an application, which is one of the [icewm(1)](icewm.md) applications, which responds to these GUI events by playing audio files.